dimajix/flowman/docs/documenting/relations.md

 for the schema of a relation.
 In order to do so, Flowman will query the original data source and look up any metadata (for example Flowman will pick up column descriptions in the Hive Metastore).

-In order to provide additiona information, you can explicitly provide additional documentation for mappings via the `documentation` tag, which is supported by all mappings.
+In order to provide additional information, you can explicitly provide additional documentation for mappings via the `documentation` tag, which is supported by all mappings.

 ## Example